veltman/flubber

 To do

-- Maintain original vertices when polygonizing a path string
+- Maintain original vertices when polygonizing a path string with curves

 - Deal with holes